maxmind/MaxMind-DB-Reader-java/README.md

 the databind package of Jackson 2 supplies many tools for interacting with the data in this format.

+We recommend reusing the `Reader` object rather than creating a new one for each lookup.
+The creation of this object is relatively expensive as it must read in metadata for the file.

 ## Example ##

 ```java